 UNSW-GWI is especially well known for its expertise in water and wastewater management, water resource management and climate change, coastal and estuarine management, aquatic ecosystems and biodiversity, public health, social science, industry specialisations, and policy and governance.

-OceanaGold Corporation is a multinational, midtier gold mining company with significant operating, development and exploration experience on a global scale.
-The Company owns a suite of high-quality world class assets located in the United States, New Zealand and the Philippines.
+OceanaGold is a multinational, mid-tier gold mining company with significant global operating, development and exploration experience and operating assets in the Philippines, New Zealand and the United States.

 Download RiverApp now to start planning ahead!
 Access the latest schedule, read abstracts, take notes, vote for your favourite speakers, bookmark speakers and sessions to create your own customised schedule, set up your own profile and chat with fellow delegates to arrange meetings throughout your time in New Delhi.